Shuswap Watershed Council Referendum FAQs

-The current parcel tax bylaw expires on December 31, 2023.
-To renew it and continue providing funding to the SWC, the CSRD must first determine public support via an elector assent process, in this case, a referendum.
+To renew the Shuswap Watershed Council bylaw and continue providing funding to the SWC, the CSRD must first determine public support via an elector assent process, in this case, a referendum.
 If the referendum authorizes the service, the new bylaw will provide ongoing funding to the SWC without any additional expiry date.

 Questions about finances